bunnysayzz/Mental-Support/README.md

 ## Usage
 - Access the application at `http://localhost:3000` in your web browser.
-- Use the login page to authenticate and access the main features of the application.
+- Utilize the login page to authenticate and explore the main features of the application.

 ## Contributing
-Contributions are welcome!
+Contributions are warmly welcomed!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.